MichaelSail4499/cybereventthree/README.md

 omnihash "Desktop/test.txt" -j -f md4 -f md5 -f blake2b -f sha1 > "Desktop/result.txt"
 oh "Desktop/test.txt" > "Desktop/result.txt"
 ```
 This works if you create both files on your desktop.
+Input any text into test.txt .
 You can begin with omnihash or just type oh.
 The first command stores the hash values of md4, md5, blake2b, and sha1 in the file.
 The second command stores the input length + all 17 possible hash values into the file.

 Alternatively, you can type input to the command line and continously append to the same .txt file.
 Below is that approach.